-Refunds of credit balances on student accounts caused by overpayment (either from financial aid or personal transaction) will be processed in the controller's office within 14 days from the date on which the credit balance occurs.
-The 14 days gives the Student Account's Office time to verify the amount of refund, to check on any other charges, and to confer with the financial aid director.
+Refunds of credit balances on student accounts caused by overpayment (either from financial aid or personal transaction) will be processed in the student financial services office within 10 days from the date on which the credit balance occurs.
+The 10 days gives the university time to verify the amount of refund, to check on any other charges, and to confer with the financial aid director.

-Student refund requests must be approved by the controller and the financial aid director.
-Refund application forms are available in the Student Account's Office.
+Student refund requests must be approved by the Director of Student Financial Services.
 Students are advised to begin the academic year with sufficient funds to pay for books and living expenses until refund checks are issued.